JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 5 - Electronic and Mobile Commerce and Enterprise Systems.md

+> need to work on and so on.
-## Principles and Learning Objectives
+%%## Principles and Learning Objectives
 - Electronic commerce and mobile commerce are evolving, providing new ways of conducting business that present both opportunities for improvement and potential problems
 	- Describe the current status of various forms of e-commerce, including B2B, B2C, C2C, and m-commerce
 	- Identify several e-commerce and m-commerce applications